easyWEBsro/PayBySquareDecoder/README.md

 # Pay By Square decoder

-This library decodes the string encoded according the the Slovakian Pay By Square standard.
+This library decodes the string encoded according to the Slovakian Pay By Square standard.

 > This package can be used as a standalone library or a Symfony bundle